ululi/hello_world_projects/README.md

 # hello, world
-# am luli , a Newbie web developer , with some basics in html5, css3 and js
+# am luli , a Newbie web developer , with some basic knowledge of html5, css3 and js